 No. Unlike most clinics, we do not charge any additional fees for acupuncture or shockwave therapy.
 If your therapist determines that this is the approach that is needed, this service will be delivered as part of your treatment plan at no additional cost.

 Bring shorts and a t-shirt.
 If you don’t have shorts, we have fresh gowns and shorts in the clinic which you can borrow.

 If you have a referral from your physician, please bring it.

 If you have reports of any imaging studies (e.g. x-rays, ultrasound, MRI), please bring them with you.

 If your injuries are as a result of a car accident, please contact us prior to your first appointment by calling 416-900-6653.
 We will assist you in completing the required paperwork.

 The number of appointments depends on a variety of factors including how long you have had the problem, how severe your condition is and the typical healing process for the tissue.
 After your initial assessment, your physiotherapist will provide you with a better idea of how long your recovery will take.

 Every extended health benefit plan is different.
 It is best for you to contact your insurance company or refer to your individual benefit plan.

-We are able to bill some extended health companies directly including Manulife, Great-West Life and Sunlife.
+We are able to bill some extended health companies directly including Manulife, Great-West Life, Blue Cross, Green Shield and Sun Life.
 Please bring your insurance information (Policy and ID number) to your first visit.
 Our friendly office staff will help confirm your insurance coverage details, and whether your plan qualifies for direct billing.